MicrosoftDocs/security/zero-trust/identity.md

-### Cloud identity federates with on-premises identity systems
+### I. Cloud identity federates with on-premises identity systems

 Azure Active Directory (AD) enables strong authentication, a point of integration for endpoint security, and the core of your user-centric policies to guarantee least-privileged access.
 Azure AD's Conditional Access capabilities are the policy decision point for access to resources based on user identity, environment, device health, and risk—verified explicitly at the point of access.
 We will show how you can implement a Zero Trust identity strategy with Azure AD.